StatPal/symr/README.md

 `*'
-To create the file corresponding to the $sigma_j$(rice noise parameter) for each image if they are not present
+To create the file corresponding to the $sigma_j$(rice noise parameter) for each image if they are not present,

 First go to examples/2D
 ```console